-Professor Miller's research uses life cycle assessment and scenario modeling to identify environmental problems before they occur.
+Professor Miller's research uses life cycle assessment and scenario modeling to identify environmental problems of emerging products and systems.
 Historically, our society has taken a reactionary approach to the environment.
-By proactively understanding the environmental issues of emerging technologies, we can identify a greater number of options and more creative solutions to avoid or reduce negative consequences.
-Miller's research group works on a variety of energy-related topics, including the energy-water nexus, bioenergy, refrigeration in the food system, and autonomous vehicles.
+By proactively understanding the environmental issues of technologies that are still under development, we can identify a greater number of options and more creative solutions to avoid or reduce negative consequences.
+Miller's research group works on a variety of topics, including the food system and food waste, single-use plastic, e-commerce, and the rural-urban sustainability divide.

 - Chen L, Miller SA, Ellis BR.
 Comparative human toxicity impact of electricity produced from shale gas and coal, Environmental Science & Technology, 2017, 51(21): 13018-13027.